irrealis/r-datascience-samples-and-guidelines/04-exploratory-data-analysis/01-principles-of-analytic-graphics/README.md

 What are the basic principles of analytic graphics?
 1. Show comparisons.
-2. Show systematic structure (causality/mechanism/explanation).
+2. Explore relationships.
-3. Show multivariate data (e.g., tease out and show confounders).
+3. Tease out and show confounders.
-4. Integrate multiple modes of evidence (words/numbers/images/diagrams).
-5. Describe/document credible evidence with appropriate labels/scales/sources/code/etc.
+4. Show multivariate data.
+5. Integrate related evidence.
+6. Document evidence and graphics.
-6. Content (quality/relevance/integrity) is king.
+7. Content is king.

 Describe the principle of analytic graphics, to "show comparisons".
 Provide multiple graphics for various treatments or conditions, such as experimental versus control.